Asymptotic Floquet states of open quantum systems: The role of interaction: Model study: Bose-Hubbard dimer

-which tends to ``synchronize'' the dynamics on the dimer sites, by constantly recycling anti-symmetric out-phase modes into the symmetric in-phase ones.
-The coupling constant $\gamma$ is taken to be time-independent.
-This particular set-up serves as an illustration only.
-Note that the Floquet map approach applies equally well to other cases, e.g., when both parts of the generator, unitary and dissipative ones, are time-periodic or when there are several jump operators acting on the system.
-Because the jump operator (4) is non-Hermitian, the propagators $\calP_{s,t}$ are not unital and the attractor solution is not the maximally mixed state, i.e. $\varrho_\mathrm{a} \ne \id/M$.
+This dissipator tends to ``synchronize'' the dynamics on the dimer sites by constantly recycling anti-symmetric out-phase modes into the symmetric in-phase ones.
+Note that our particular setup serves as an illustration only.
+The Floquet map approach applies equally well to other cases, e.g., when both parts of the generator, i.e., the unitary and dissipative parts both are time-periodic or when there are several jump operators acting on the system.
+Because the jump operator (\ref{eq:jump}) is non-Hermitian, the propagators $\calP_{s,t}$ are not unital and the attractor solution is not the maximally mixed state, $\varrho_\mathrm{a} \ne \id/M$.

 To gain additional insight into the physics of the model, we derive a set of mean-field equations and compare its attractor solutions with those of the quantum Floquet map $\calP_{\mathrm{F}}$.
 For the dimer problem, it is convenient to recast the master equation (\ref{lind}) in terms of the spin operators